The present tense is the most common tense in everyday conversations.

 Appeler (to call) j’appelle, tu appelles, il appelle, nous appelons, vous appelez, ils appellent

-Jeter (to through) je jette, tu jettes, il jette, nous jetons, vous jetez, ils jettent
+Jeter (to throw) je jette, tu jettes, il jette, nous jetons, vous jetez, ils jettent

 Exceptions: acheter, déceler, geler, haleter, harceler, modeler, peler…